 1. Get professional help from an experienced attorney.

 The caveat to being an executor is that once you accept the responsibility, you also accept the liability if something goes wrong.
-To protect yourself and make sure you’re crossing all the “i’s” and dotting all the “t’s,” hire an experienced estate planning attorney now.
+To protect yourself and make sure you’re crossing all the “i’s” and dotting all the “t’s,” hire an experienced estate planning now.
 Having a legal professional in your corner not only helps you avoid pitfalls and blind spots, but it will also give you greater peace of mind during the process.
 In fact, in some states it’s a requirement that an executor be represented by competent legal counsel, so it’s always a good idea to discuss your responsibilities with an attorney before you start taking any actions.

 2. Get organized.